Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods

 These moment conditions are equivalent to

 To begin with (and for simplicity), consider the case where $\mathcal{T}=3$ (i.e., the researcher has access to three periods of panel data).
-Then, \Cref{eqn:momcond1} contains $K$ moment conditions, and there are no available moment conditions from \Cref{eqn:momcond1b}.
-However, there are $K+1$ parameters to identify; $\delta_3$ is $K \times 1$ and $F_3$ is an extra scalar parameter to identify.
+Then, \Cref{eqn:momcond1} contains $K$ moment conditions.
+However, there are $K+1$ parameters to identify; $\delta^*_3$ is $K \times 1$ and $F^*_3$ is an extra scalar parameter to identify.
 Hence, there are not enough moment equations to identify all the parameters.